 1) How to install and launch CaptureFlux 6.2.x

 First of all, please read first the following disclaimer:

 Download a zip-file by clicking on the blue button above.
-The program needs no installation.
-Extract the exe-file called captureflux_52en.exe to a folder on your hard disk.
-CaptureFlux does not install any file or directshow filter on your system since version 4.
+Launch the setup file contained in it, and follow its instructions.
+CaptureFlux does not install any directshow filter on your system since version 4.
 It contains all code needed, even for inlay of datecode.
 It makes no mess in your registry.
 Actually, if you accept it, it will save some preferences into the registry in order to keep the settings until the next launch.
 To clean completely the data from CaptureFlux in your registry, there is a button in the Settings panel (F10) under tab Prefs to Delete the preferences.

 Launch CaptureFlux with a double-click on its icon.
 The program will look for all capture devices connected to your system, and find all video and audio sources delivered by them, assuming the devices are compatible with the directshow architecture of DirectX.
 So CaptureFlux is only useful if at least one video or audio device is connected.
 Among these devices, you may find DV camcorders connected to a firewire link, usb webcams or analogic video acquisition cards, for instance a DC30+ card with the XP driver from Maik works well.
 A sound card, even integrated in the motherboard, can also give an audio source.
 By default, mpeg devices are not processed by CaptureFlux.
 But there may exist plug-ins that can make them work with CaptureFlux.
 Presently, the following usb boxes have plug-ins for the version 5.2.x of CaptureFlux, that you may download by clicking on their name: